 Through the 120 hours I already put into the PlayStation 4 version of The Witcher 3, I only have a handful of complaints with the majority of them not affecting gameplay.
 Load times are longer than I would like, especially when fast traveling to different regions or loading a save file upon death.
 Like many open-world games, there are more technical issues than I would like to count, but none were detrimental to my enjoyment.
 Occassionaly corpses and pieces of equipment will float in the air or clip through the environment.
 Trees and shrubbery, which are constantly blowing in the wind will clip through houses, breaking the immersion during cinematic cutscenes and during gameplay.

 Since the initial reveal trailer back in 2013 CD Projekt RED promised to deliver a truly next-generation open-world experience with The Witcher 3, and CDR has succeeded in creating one of the best games I've played in recent memory.
 The writing is top-notch and isn't limited to the main story quests, as I found that the side stories in the game to be some of my favorite moments, feeling like short stories that stand on their own merit.
 Even after 120 hours, I still have hundreds of points of interests to discover, and plenty of quests to complete.
-Even at the tail end of the game, I was discovering brand new towns, waiting for a savior.Note: The Witcher 3: Wild Hunt review is based on a digital PS4 copy of the game, provided to us.
+Even at the tail end of the game, I was discovering brand new towns, waiting for a savior.Note: The Witcher 3: Wild Hunt was reviewed on PlayStation 4.
+A digital copy of the game was provided by the publisher/developer.